 One of the many benefits of Botox treatments is how quickly they can be performed.
 Treatment takes less than 15 minutes, and there is no downtime or recovery needed after the procedure.

 If you suffer from TMJ or migraine headaches, Botox injections may be the solution to relieving your pain.
-To learn more about Botox treatment for your jaw pain or headaches, contact us at Westside Aesthetics.
+To learn more about Botox treatment for your jaw pain or headaches, contact us at RIVKIN Aesthetics.
 We can schedule a treatment consultation with Dr. Rivkin or one of the injection specialists at our clinic in Los Angeles, CA.